brainfair/awesome-flux-crds/README.md

     └── aks
 ```

+## CRDs list

+Next CRDs available in the example:

+* cert-manager
+* cloudnative-pg
+* elastic-eck
+* external-secrets
+* istio
+* k8ssandra-operator
+* metallb
+* Prometheus
+* strimzi
+* VictoriaMetrics

-# NB: All CRDs pointed to latest version available in upstream, use it carefully or clone example and use pinned specific versions.
+# NB: All CRDs pointed to the latest version available upstream, use it carefully or clone the example and use pinned-specific versions.